-Founded in 1990 as a branch of Sudeok-sa, a 1,300 year-old temple in South Korea, our mission is "to provide a place for the study and practice of Zen Buddhism through meditation, manual work and the arts".
-Abbot and founder Hwalson Sunim has been a monk for over 40 years, having trained extensively in both North America and Korea.
+Founded in 1990, the Detroit Zen Center is a branch of Sudeok-sa, a 1,300 year-old temple in South Korea.
+Its mission is to promote peace within individuals and society by teaching Zen Buddhist principles and meditation.
+Our Abbot and founder Hwalson Sunim has been a monk for over 40 years, with extensive training in North America and Korea.

-For further inquiry, contact the Director at 313.366.7738 or firstname.lastname@example.org.
+For further inquiry, contact the Detroit Zen Center at 313.366.7738 or firstname.lastname@example.org.

 Come celebrate Buddha's Birthday!